Jae-eon-Git/HumanML3D-MDM/README.md

 https://github.com/EricGuo5513/HumanML3D?tab=readme-ov-file\

-(Warning: Official HumanML3D Dataset assumes UNIX environment.
+(Warning: Official HumanML3D dataset assumes UNIX environment.
 If you use Windows OS, you need to change its codes slightly.)

 ## 2. Environment Setting
 This MDM environment is different from above HumanML3D dataset preprocessing environment.